kerimeredith/enterprise-docs/content/docs/troubleshooting/_index.md

 ```

-As stated above, if you are running into issues performing certain Anchore operations (examples: images are failing analysis or cannot access a private registry) please consult the [FAQ]({{< ref "/docs/faq" >}}) document.
+If you are running into issues performing certain Anchore operations (examples: images are failing analysis or cannot access a private registry) please consult the [FAQ]({{< ref "/docs/faq" >}}) document.

 ## Removing a Repository and Images

-There may be a time when you wish to stop a repository analysis when the analysis is running (e.g., accidentally watching an image with a large number of tags).
+There may be a time when you wish to stop a repository analysis when the analysis is running (example: accidentally watching an image with a large number of tags).
 There are several steps in the process which can be found under [Removing a Repository and All Images]({{< ref "/docs/using/cli_usage/repositories/_index.md#removing-a-repository-and-all-images" >}}).

 **Note:** Be careful when deleting images.
 In this flow, Anchore deletes the image, not just the repository/tag combo.
 Because of this, deletes may impact more than the expected repository since an image may have tags in multiple repositories or even registries.